loganzartman/termpixels/README.md

 \* Requires [`pytest`](https://pypi.org/project/pytest/) to run tests

 ## Purpose
 Creating programs that run inside of terminals seems convoluted.
-The goal of termpixels is to **abstract the terminal into a 2D array of "pixels"**, or character cells, which each contain a single text character, a foreground color, and a background color. termpixels allows you to modify the screen contents anywhere, at any time, and then handles updating the terminal automatically.
+The goal of termpixels is to **abstract the terminal into a 2D array of "pixels"**, or character cells, which each contain a single text character, a foreground color, and a background color. termpixels allows you to modify the screen contents anywhere, at any time, and then handles updating the terminal automatically, as well as simplifying complicated terminal input processing.

+Ultimately, this project seeks to make the terminal *more accessible* and *more fun*.

 ## Limitations
 There are lots of great libraries for coloring terminal output.
 This one is **designed for full-screen applications** that completely control the contents of the screen.
-That means that it automatically saves and clears the screen, resets the cursor position, and accepts input in cbreak mode.
+That means that it, e.g., automatically saves and clears the screen, resets the cursor position, and accepts input in cbreak mode.

+It's not the best solution for simply printing colored text, though [you can do that if you want][text coloring].

 ## Demo
 ![Demo gif](fun-text.gif)